Need help with your Discussion

 1. Education system.

 Quality education is vital for the technology firm, which requires highly trained staff to carry out its operations.
-The firm should, therefore, support education in its location to ensure continuity in its operations as old staff retires.
+The firm should, therefore, support education in its location to ensure continuity in its operations as senior staff retires.

 References